top of page

 1. Reach Schools

 Highly competitive options where admission is possible but uncertain.
+Examples: M7 or highly selective T15 schools.
+Purpose: maximize upside.

 2. Competitive Target Schools

 Programs where your stats, story, and experience align well with recent admits.
+Purpose: realistic high-quality options.

 3. ROI Schools

 Programs where scholarships are likely and outcomes remain strong.
+Purpose: maximize value.

 4. Fit Schools

 Programs whose culture, teaching style, geography, and network feel right for you.
+Purpose: long-term satisfaction and performance.

 Common MBA Applicant Mistakes